-First found in Padua (Italian: Padova, Latin: Patavium, Venetian: Padoa), on the Bacchiglione River, capital of the province of Padua.
+The surname Corradino was first found in Padua (Italian: Padova, Latin: Patavium, Venetian: Padoa), on the Bacchiglione River, capital of the province of Padua.
 In 1175, the citizens elected the D'Este family as podesta but in 1275 Frederick II took over.
 The powerful families of D'Este, Camposampiero and Da Romano were the large influences.
 The city is rich in art, museums and galleries.
 Many churches exhibit works of the masters.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.
 The Corradino family were recorded here as leading nobility from the year 1120 at Monte Boccone at the time of the Norman occupation.

-This web page shows only a small excerpt of our Corradino research.Another 239 words (17 lines of text) covering the years 1364, 1717, 1585, 1646, 1688 and 1752 are included under the topic Early Corradino History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Corradino research.Another 120 words (9 lines of text) covering the years 1364, 1717, 1585, 1646, 1688 and 1752 are included under the topic Early Corradino History in all our PDF Extended History products and printed products wherever possible.